 - Maintaining supplies of eyeglass frames and contact lenses

 - Assisting with frame selection

 - Adjusting and repairing glasses

 A search of employment opportunities on Careerbuilder.com in October 2010 revealed that the prospective receptionist's personality and image were considered the most important factors.
 A professional appearance and excellent interpersonal skills trumped experience and education - most optometrists were willing to train the right applicant who possessed a minimum of high school graduation.
 Other desirable skills were medical insurance and coding experience, computer knowledge, evidence of postsecondary education and strong sales ability.
 Having a second language was beneficial in certain regions.

-In 2013, The U.S. Bureau of Labor Statistics reported an average salary of $27,450 for receptionists overall.
-About 19% of all receptionists were employed in the offices of physicians in 2012.
-Receptionists and information clerks were expected to see a 14% increase in employment from 2012-2022, which is about average.
+In 2018, the U.S. Bureau of Labor Statistics reported an average salary of $30,350 for receptionists overall.
+About 20% of all receptionists were employed in the offices of physicians in 2018.
+Receptionists and information clerks were expected to see a 5% increase in employment from 2018-2028, which is average.